MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 Windows 10 Mobile makes it easy to integrate with Microsoft Intune or third-party MDM solutions for an overall view of device health and compliance.
 Using these solutions together, you can detect jailbroken devices, monitor device compliance, generate compliance reports, alert users or administrators to issues, initiate corrective action, and manage conditional access to resources like Office 365 or VPN.

-The first version of Device Health Attestation (DHA) was released in June 2015 for Windows 10 devices that supported TPM 2.0 and operated in an enterprise cloud-based topology.
-In the Windows 10 anniversary release, Device Health Attestation (DHA) capabilities are extended to legacy devices that support TPM 1.2, hybrid, and on-premises environments that have access to the Internet or operate in an air-gapped network.
+The first version of DHA was released in June 2015 for Windows 10 devices that supported TPM 2.0 and operated in an enterprise cloud-based topology.
+In the Windows 10 anniversary release, DHA capabilities are extended to legacy devices that support TPM 1.2, hybrid, and on-premises environments that have access to the Internet or operate in an air-gapped network.

 The health attestation feature is based on Open Mobile Alliance (OMA) standards.
 IT managers can use DHA to validate devices that:
 -   Run Windows 10 operating system (mobile phone or PC)